 10. Sip a hand crafted cocktail (non-alcoholic versions available too!) at the Glass Lounge, go to the underground hidden speakeasy Lincolns where everything is $5 (ask around where it is because it's difficult to find - like any respectable speakeasy), or venture inside the cozy little MAPS bar to plan your next Portland, Maine adventure!

-Hope you enjoyed this list of the Top 10 Things to Do in Portland Maine and please let me know in the comments below where your favorite place is!
+Hope you enjoyed this list of the Top 10 Things to Do in Portland Maine!
+Please let me know in the comments below where your favorite place is to visit.

 All expenses for this article were provided by Hyatt Place by Hyatt, but the opinions are all my own.